MrSpaar/markdown_spa/doc/pages/features/styling.md

 /* Your CSS code */
 ```

-A CSS file will be generated and is automatically rebuilt when using the test server:
+A file named `style.css` will be generated and is automatically rebuilt when using the test server:
 ```html
 <link rel="stylesheet" href="/assets/style.css" />
 ```